 It means you hold shares registered in more than one account.
 To ensure that all your shares are voted, please follow the instructions and vote the shares represented by each proxy card that you receive.
-To avoid this situation in the future, we encourage you to have all accounts registered in the same name and address whenever possible.
+To avoid this situation in the future, we encourage you to the Chairman may limit each shareholder's remarks.
+In addition, certain employees and officers will be available at the meeting to provide information about 2019 developments and to answer questions of more general interest regarding Helix.

+have all accounts registered in the same name and address whenever possible.
 For shares you hold directly, you can do this by contacting our transfer agent, EQ Shareowner Services, at 800.468.9716.